InCountry logoDocs

 InCountry.DeleteResult result = service.remove(input);

-Please consider that Apex SDK will perform additional SOQL queries to fetch your records from the Salesforce database.
-In the following example, Apex SDK will perform two additional SOQL queries and three callouts.
+Please consider that the Apex SDK will perform additional SOQL queries to fetch your records and package configuration from the Salesforce database.
+In the following example, the Apex SDK will perform two additional SOQL queries and three callouts.

 InCountry service = InCountry.getInstance();